Computational Tools for Diachronic Linguistics

 grc_mod_proiel)

-Release status: trained on ARIS; Hugging Face mirror at https://huggingface.co/AthDGC under athdgc/* is in setup and ships at v0.5.
+Release status: trained on ARIS (the Greek national high-performance computing cluster, run by GRNET); Hugging Face (a public hosting platform for machine-learning models and datasets) mirror at https://huggingface.co/AthDGC under athdgc/* is in setup and released at v0.5.
 Training scripts in tools/stanza-finetune/.
-Eval loss and per-tag F1 reported per checkpoint with the v0.5 release notes.
+Eval loss and per-tag F1 reported per checkpoint (a saved snapshot of a trained model) with the v0.5 release notes.

 Cross-lingual alignment viewer

-The Neo4j alignment graph is queryable via the open-source Neo4j Browser loaded against a local copy of the alignment graph.
-The graph dump ships as part of the Zenodo deposition; a public hosted endpoint is planned for v0.5.
+The Neo4j (a graph database that stores data as nodes and connections rather than as tables) alignment graph (a database that records which token in language A corresponds to which token in language B) is queryable via the open-source Neo4j Browser loaded against a local copy of the alignment graph.
+The graph dump is released as part of the Zenodo (an open research-data repository hosted at CERN that mints permanent DOIs) deposition; a public hosted endpoint is planned for v0.5.

 MATCH (gk:Token {language:"grc", upos:"VERB"})-[:TRANSLATED_AS]->(la:Token {language:"lat"})